-122. The innate immunity system (IIS): cellular and humoral components of the IIS, phagocytosis: objects of phagocytosis, types of pathogenicity patterns, effectors (microphages and macrophages), stages, mechanisms, cytotoxic effect of natural killer cells, protective phenomenon of inflammation, main humoral factors of innate immunity (complement system,

-123. Structural and functional organization of the immune system (IS): anatomical, morphological and molecular elements of the IS, central and peripheral organs and tissues of the mammalian immune system, including genesis of the main immunocompetent cells (ICC) - lymphocytes, macrophages in prenatal and postnatal periods of ontogeny; antigen-independent and antigen-dependent stages of T- and B-genesis, functional classification of ICC, main molecules of the immune system.

-124. Characterization of antigens (AGs): types of AGs, their structure, properties (foreignness, specificity, antigenicity, immunogenicity), factors that determine them; valence, classification of AGs: by epitope structure (protein-peptide, oligosaccharide, haptens); thymus-dependent and thymus-independent; functional classification; by the relationship between donor and recipient antigens, antigens of the major histocompatibility complex, features of structure, synthesis, localization, biological role.

-125. Immunoglobulins (Ig): structure, heterogeneity, features of synthesis, properties (avidity, affinity), functions, immunoglobulins - B-cell receptors (BCR) and immunoglobulins - antibodies (AT), mechanisms of specific interaction of antigens and antibodies, formation of immune complexes (IC:AG-AT), the main forms of realization of the specific reaction of AG-AT, general and specific properties and functions of immunoglobulins of different classes (IgM, IgG, IgA, IgD, IgE).

-126. Immunoreactivity: types of immune response: humoral and cellular, comparative characteristics of humoral and cellular immune responses: objects of action, stages, effectors, factors, mechanisms, importance of the immune synapse, forms of immunoreactivity (characteristics of immune reactions in which the T- or B-link of the immune system predominates), immune memory, primary and secondary immune responses, immune tolerance, hypersensitivity reactions, control and regulation of the immune response (antigens, antigen-presenting cells, regulatory cells;. anti-idiotypic regulation; cytokine network; neurohumoral regulation).
+- 131. The innate immune system (IIS): cellular and humoral components of the IIS, phagocytosis: objects of phagocytosis, types of pathogenicity patterns, effectors (microphages and macrophages), stages, mechanisms, cytotoxic effect of natural killer cells, protective phenomenon of inflammation, main humoral factors of innate immunity (complement system, proteins of the acute phase of inflammation, cytokines, interferons). - 132.
+Structural and functional organisation of the immune system (IS): anatomical, morphological and molecular elements of the IS, central and peripheral organs and tissues of the mammalian immune system, including genesis of the main immunocompetent cells (ICC) lymphocytes, macrophages in prenatal and postnatal periods of ontogeny; antigen-independent and antigen-dependent stages of T- and B-genesis, functional classification of ICC, main molecules of the immune system. - 133.
+Characteristics of antigens (AGs): types of AGs, their structure, properties (foreignness, specificity, antigenicity, immunogenicity), factors that determine them; valence, classification of AGs: by epitope structure (protein- peptide, oligosaccharide, haptens); thymus-dependent and thymus-independent; functional classification; by the relationship between donor and recipient antigens, antigens of the major histocompatibility complex, features of structure, synthesis, localisation, biological role. - 134.
+Immunoglobulins (Ig): structure, heterogeneity, features of synthesis, properties (avidity, affinity), functions, immunoglobulins B-cell receptors (BCR) and immunoglobulins antibodies (AT), mechanisms of specific interaction of antigens and antibodies, formation of immune complexes (IC:AG-AT), the main forms of implementation of the specific reaction of AG-AT, general and specific properties and functions of immunoglobulins of different classes (IgM, IgG, IgA, IgD, IgE). - 135.
+Immunoreactivity: types of immune response: humoral and cellular, comparative characteristics of humoral and cellular immune responses: objects of action, stages, effectors, factors, mechanisms, importance of the immune synapse, forms of immunoreactivity (characteristics of immune reactions in which T- or B-link of the immune system predominates), immune memory, primary and secondary immune responses, immune tolerance, hypersensitivity reactions, control and regulation of the immune response (antigens, antigen-presenting cells, regulatory cells; anti-idiotypic regulation; cytokine network; neurohumoral regulation). - 1.
+Agrios G.N.

-127. Plant immunity: components of nonspecific and specific resistance in plants, peculiarities of the course of protective immunity in plants.

-- 1. Agrios G.N.
 Plant pathology (5th ed.).
 London: Elsevier Academic Press, 2005.- 948 p. - 2.
 Dickinson M. Molecular plant pathology.- London, New York: BIOS Scientific Publishers, 2003, 273 pp. - 3.
 Abbas A., Lichtman A.H., Pillai Sh.
 Basic Immunology.- Elsivier, 2019.- 336 p. - 4.
 Abbas A., Lichtman A.H., Pillai Sh.
 Cellular and Molecular Immunology.- Elsivier, 2018.- 579 p.